eduardz1/Master-Thesis/chapters/implementation.typ

 === Making use of C bindings for enums

 Being the code very broad in scope, a lot of options are available for the user.
 In most cases, these options were handled as strings (or better, list of characters, given that Fortran doesn't have a string type).
 Operations such as `trim` and `adjustl` (respectively, to remove empty characters and to align a string to the left), are essential to guarantee the correctness of a switch case in Fortran that operates on arrays of characters.
 These operations, however, are incompatible with GPU programming.
 Most of these options can be instead replaced by taking advantage of Fortran's C interoperability with the `enum` data structure @x-ModernFortran[p.~408]).

 The Fortran standard, unfortunately, introduced enumerator types only very recently @x-ModernFortran[p.~461] and is a feature that is still not supported by the major compilers, in part due to the lackluster standardization of the feature, which offers very little benefits compared to the aforementioned `enum, bind(C)` feature.
 The new enumerator type in Fortran is just defined again as a collection of integers instead of the more powerful sum types present in languages such as Haskell and Rust @x-LLVMFortran202X.

-== Replacing the Sparse Solver <replacing-mumps>
+== Exploring Alternative Sparse Solvers <replacing-mumps>

-A first attempt at parallelizing part of the @HAWEN codebase on @GPU was by replacing the @MUMPS sparse solver (see @mumps-section) with the @GPU native cuDSS library (see @cudss-section).
+A first attempt at parallelizing part of the @HAWEN codebase on @GPU was by adding the choice to use the @GPU native cuDSS library (see @cudss-section) instead of the @MUMPS sparse solver (see @mumps-section).
 The implementation introduced a compile time option to switch between the two solvers.
 Being cuDSS written in C++, a Fortran wrapper was written around it to allow interfacing the two using the intrinsic C bindings of both Fortran, through the `iso_c_binding` `intrinsic` module, and C++ `extern "C"` declarations.

 A limitation of cuDSS, at the time of our work, is being able to operate only on dense right-hand sides, which is not ideal in cases such as the ones @HAWEN is set to target where we want to solve for multiple very sparse right hand sides, making a dense representation very costly.
 Another limitation is the fact that the only format supported for the sparse matrix are @CSR or dense.
 In HAWEN, for our test cases, the sparse matrix is stored in @COO format, unordered and with duplicates.
 The duplicate values are commonly reduced to a single value with a sum in most solvers.